michaeljota/ngrx-ducks/README.md

-# ngrx-ducks: A proposal for the ducks bundles in Angular with @ngrx
+# ngrx-ducks: A proposal for the ducks bundles in Angular with @ngrx (v2)

-This document is based on the original [ducks](https://github.com/erikras/ducks-modular-redux) proposal, and the [re-ducks](https://github.com/alexnm/re-ducks) extension, and was made thinking first about Angular, and the current Angular Style Guide, as such I will try to use the same vocabulary with the same meaning.
+The first version of this document was based on the original [ducks](https://github.com/erikras/ducks-modular-redux) proposal, and the [re-ducks](https://github.com/alexnm/re-ducks) extension, and was made thinking first about Angular, and the Angular Style Guide.
+You can find the that version in [v1 branch](/michaeljota/ngrx-ducks/tree/v1).

 ---